teamcgc/cgcR/vignettes/Build-DockerContainer-for-kallisto.md

 cd kallisto-test

-##  Build a new image from the source code in this directory witht he name 'kallisto' and version '0'
+##  Build a new image from the source code in this directory with the name 'kallisto' and version '0'
 docker build -t kallisto:v0 .

 ## Once the build is done, you will need to get the Image id of the container and run the following command to be able to run kallisto